duality-solutions/Sequence/doc/build-osx.md

     $ export LDFLAGS=-L/usr/local/opt/openssl/lib
     $ export CPPFLAGS=-I/usr/local/opt/openssl/include

-or you can instead symlink OS X's OpenSSL to your newly installed OpenSSL:
+or you can instead symlink your newly installed OpenSSL:

     $ sudo ln -s openssl-1.0.2i /usr/local/openssl

 (the above version of OpenSSL may differ to the one you have installed, amend to suit)

-After exiting you will want to symlink berkeley-db4 and openssl:
+After exiting you will want to symlink berkeley-db4:

     $ brew link berkeley-db4 --force